chumnend/pook/README.md

 REACT_APP_API_PREFIX= # this should point to the address the Go app runs on
 ```

 5) Now the apps are ready to run.
-Go back to the root folder and run `make` this will build the React and Go assets and start the app on the givien port.
+Go back to the root folder and run `make` this will build the React and Go assets and start the app on the given port.
 You can build assets on thier own using the `make build` command and just serve currently built assets using `make serve`.
-The Go and React apps
-can also just be interacted to as usual using the regular CLI commands.

 ## Deployment
 Not currently deployed.